Unidata/netcdf-java-ng/.github/CONTRIBUTING.md

 Finally, go to your personal remote repository on github.com and switch to your `mywork` branch.
 Once you are on your work branch, you will see a button that says "Pull request", which will allow you to make a pull request.

-The github pull request page will allow you to select which repository and branch you would like to submit the pull request to (the `base fork`, which should be `Unidata/netcdf-java`, and `base`, which should be `develop`), as well as the `head fork` and `compare` (which should be `<github-user-name/netcdf-java>` and `mywork`, respectively).
+The github pull request page will allow you to select which repository and branch you would like to submit the pull request to (the `base fork`, which should be `Unidata/netcdf-java-ng`, and `base`, which should be `main`), as well as the `head fork` and `compare` (which should be `<github-user-name/netcdf-java-ng>` and `mywork`, respectively).
 Once this is setup, you can make the pull request.

 ## <a name="#gh-now-what"></a>Now what?

-The Unidata netCDF-java project uses GitHub Actions for automated testing for all pull requests.
+The Unidata Next Generation netCDF-java project uses GitHub Actions for automated testing for all pull requests.
 The status of the tests can be seen on the pull request page.
-For example, visit [Unidata/netcdf-java#355](https://github.com/Unidata/netcdf-java/pull/355) and select the [Checks](https://github.com/Unidata/netcdf-java/pull/355/checks) tab along the top.
+For example, visit [Unidata/netcdf-java#355](https://github.com/Unidata/netcdf-java/pull/355) and select the [Checks](https://github.com/Unidata/netcdf-java/pull/355/checks).
 GitHub Actions check the following:
 * build and test netCDF-Java using AdoptOpenJDK 8, Zulu JDK 8 (*required*)
 * build the documentation, if any documentation changes were made in the PR. (*required*)